MarioCSilva/RAG_QA_LLM/README.md

 In short, **RAG Q&A** (Retrieval-Augmented Generation Question and Answering) is a framework that blends retrieval-based and generation-based approaches.
 It employs a retriever to find relevant information and, typically, an **LLM** (Large Language Model) as the generator to create contextually rich answers.
 By definition, LLMs are a type of AI model capable of understanding and generating human-like language, trained on vast amounts of text data to learn the patterns, structures, and context of natural language.

 I made one notebook using the free **Llama-2–7b-chat-hf** model (with a 4-bit quantization strategy) for Google Colab, which allows running this software for free, and another notebook using the **OpenAI chat-gpt-3.5-turbo** LLM model using an OpenAI subscription.
+Please make sure to install the requirements if you're going to use the local version.

 For this use case, markdown documentation files were retrieved from three different data sources:
 - [Full-Stack App Documentation](https://crowd-wire.github.io/ProjectDocumentation/): Personal project well documented with markdown files.